Chapter 16. Dumping a crashed kernel for later analysis

 Additional resources

 RHEL system roles is a collection of Ansible roles and modules that provide a consistent configuration interface to remotely manage multiple RHEL systems.
-The kdump
+With the kdump

-role enables you to set basic kernel dump parameters on multiple systems.
+role, you can set the basic kernel dump parameters on multiple systems.

 The kdump